Danish vs German: Which Language Should You Learn?

 Determine whether you should learn German or Danish in this detailed language guide

-German and Danish are both Germanic languages.
-They get their roots from the same ancestry as many Northern European languages, so they sound very similar with harsh consonant sounds and words that seem to be formed from the throat.
+The biggest common thread between these two languages is that German and Danish are both Germanic languages.
+They get their roots from the same ancestry (as many Northern European languages do), so they sound similar with harsh consonant sounds and words that seem to be formed from the throat.

 They also share another smaller ancestral root: Proto-Germanic.
 They both use the basic Latin alphabet, too, but both German and Danish have a few extra letters that require close study.

 When it comes to grammar, pronunciation, and vocabulary, German and Danish are very closely related.
-Indeed, Danish and German often seem to be more closely related than either one is to English.
+In fact, Danish and German are more closely related than either one is to English.
 Both languages have gendered nouns, but German has three and Danish has two.

 Although Danish and German share quite a few similarities, they have plenty that sets them apart, as well.
 Danish, for example, has many letters and diphthongs (combinations of letters) that have several pronunciations.